 3.5: a very strong candidate.
 We should definitely hire this person and I would really enjoy working with them.

 3.0: this person is a good candidate.
 I believe we should hire them, but can be convinced otherwise.

-2.5: good interviewers will typically stay away from this score, since it’s a synonym to “I don’t have a strong opinion one way or another, so I basically wasted my and the candidate’s time”.
+2.5: good interviewers will typically stay away from this score, since it’s a synonym for “I don’t have a strong opinion one way or another, so I basically wasted my and the candidate’s time”.